 INCLUSIVE COMMUNITY CONSULTING

 Open Road Inclusive Community Consulting helps public and private human service organizations fulfill their promises to their clients and communities.
+Our mission is to help human serving organizations become more humane.
 We provide individualized consultation and technical assistance in the areas of program evaluation, applied social research, policy analysis, project management, stakeholder engagement, inclusion and trauma-informed approaches.
 We offer specialized services to support organizations in translating research into best practice, analyzing the potential impact of new policies and developing plans for continuous quality improvement.

 We believe that that the best decisions are those that are informed by data and the voices of those most impacted.
 We believe that when done right human service organizations can help people and their families feel more connected and realize their fundamental rights, dignity and strengths.
 We believe that human service organizations can play an important role in transforming our communities to fully include and value all people, of all bodies, all minds and all backgrounds.
 Open Road Inclusive Community Consulting offers specialized knowledge, a fresh perspective and another set of hands to help in these efforts.